 If you decide that you are unable to sit the exam, you will need to do the following:

 - Inform your Programme Leader or Programme Support Officer on the day if possible.
 Do this by email and get a read receipt to confirm that they have seen it.
-You can use this as evidence.
+You can use this as supporting evidence.

-- If you are feeling ill, go and see your GP as soon as you can, preferably on the day and obtain written evidence from them of your appointment, what was diagnosed and if medication was prescribed.
+- If you are feeling ill, if possible, go and see your GP as soon as you can, preferably on the day and obtain written evidence from them of your appointment, what was diagnosed and if medication was prescribed.
 You will need to use this as evidence.

 - Then follow the procedure to submit a Mitigating Circumstances application making sure that the application is received by the ORC within 10 working days of your exam.